Hallelujah! We’re Going To Church

-And breakfast is not that good: everyone who opted for the buffet menu is standing around at the food service table waiting for dishes to be re-filled, there’s no toaster, and limited types of bread and other items on offer.
+And breakfast is not that good.
+Everyone who opted for the buffet menu is standing around at the food service table waiting for dishes to be re-filled.
+There’s also no toaster, and limited types of bread and other items on offer.
 I ordered tea to drink and the waitress takes ages to bring it.
 It’s definitely not value for money – it was over $20 – so I won’t be doing that again: 7-11 here we come.
 I leave the restaurant and the lobby is starting to fill up – it’s duck time!
-I go to my room for my sunglasses & hat and then come back down in the lift.
 OMG – the place is heaving!
 I can hardly make my way through for the people – but I do make a mental note to check out the ducks before I leave… I eventually work my way through the hordes waiting for the ducks, meet Tad in the lobby, and off we go.

 Tad runs American Dream Safari offering a host of music-themed tours and trips.
 This morning I’m going on the Gospel Church tour to the Reverend Al Green’s Full Gospel Tabernacle Church.
 What we don’t know is whether Al Green will be taking the service this morning.
 It is after all a church service – you go to worship, not to see the man. 🙂 Apparently the Rev Green does travel around quite a bit so it’s pot luck if he’ll be preaching today.
 It’s a glorious hot sunny day and we cruise the streets from downtown out into the Memphis suburbs in Tad’s pink Cadillac.
 It’s a genuine original – no seat belts! – but still runs beautifully.